Withdrawal from Courses

 - Complete the form using your demographic information, Section 1, and course information, Section 2.

-- If it is after the 60% point and before the 89% point in the course (refer to academic calendar for dates), secure instructor's permission.
+- If it is after the 60% point and before the 89% point in the course (refer to academic calendar), secure instructor's permission.

 You will receive a grade of 'W' on your academic record.
 Withdrawing will not affect your GPA, but a 'W' will remain on your permanent record.

-Your withdrawal requuest date and your last date of attendance will be recorded as the day you receive the withdrawal form from the Admissions/Registrar's Office.
+Your withdrawal request date and your last date of attendance will be recorded as the day you receive the withdrawal form from the Admissions/Registrar's Office.

 What Happens If I Don't Follow The Official Withdrawal Process?

-- You will not be considered as official withdrawan from the course.
+- You will not be considered as officially withdrawn from the course.